Learn how to take apart an RFID-based transit card and embed it in resin jewelry!

 5. Make the antenna take up less space

-For it to work, the antenna has to be in a continuous loop parallel to what is reading it.
+For the antenna to work, it has to be in a continuous loop parallel to what is reading it.
 But we can (carefully) coil the copper wire around a few more times to make a smaller loop so that we can fit the chip and antenna into jewelry.
 Make sure that the wire stays attached to the chip, and does not break anywhere while you’re doing this.
 If it does, you might have to solder the wire back together.